caio-andres/caio-andres/README.md

 - 👋 Hi, I’m @caio-andres
-- 👀 I’m interested in Back-end development (Java)
+- 👀 I’m interested in Back-end development
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate as a Back-end Java developer
 - 📫 How to reach me: e-mail - caioandres2112@gmail.com